-Engage leadership, staff, students and community in the development and implementation of school polices.
+☐ Engage leadership, staff, students and

+community in the development and implementation of school polices.
 Involve members of the school community as active partners in governance and participation in school-wide improvement efforts.
 Create a Student Leadership Team on each high school and middle school campus that meets on a regular basis, providing input on school climate issues.
 Provide leadership opportunities to students from all backgrounds and skill capabilities at the district and school levels.
 Ensure that student diversity is reflected in school councils, clubs and student activities and students are engaged as members on leadership and decision making.
 Develop classroom rules through a collaborative process in which all students are involved and have a voice.
 Establish processes whereby all students contribute to a shared vision of an inclusive school climate and assist in its measurement, analysis and continuous improvement.

-Establish processes and norms for every faculty member to identify the gifts and talents of all students and provide each student

-Schedule formal and informal opportunities to gain direction from youth in your school.
+Establish processes and norms for every faculty member to identify the gifts and talents of all students and provide each student with the opportunity to demonstrate leadership based on their interests, skills and talents.
+Schedule formal and informal opportunities to gain direction from youth

-Check out the "Inclusive Youth Leadership Guidelines" from Special Olympics Unified Champion Schools for more information on creating youth leadership programs in your school.
+Check out the "Inclusive Youth Leadership Guidelines" from Special Olympics Project UNIFY for more information on creating youth leadership programs in your school!